 |Five miles east of Sundance to two miles east of Aladdin||6.6||6/78|

 |Two miles east of Aladdin to South Dakota State Line||5.65||10/78|

 Interstate 90 enters Wyoming together with U.S. 87 from the northern tier state of Montana.
-U.S. 87, you might recall, is one of the more ubiquitous U.S. routes in Wyoming, having been routed at one time or another in some of the most populous areas of the state.
+U.S. 87 is one of the more ubiquitous U.S. routes in Wyoming, having been routed at one time or another in some of the most populous areas of the state.
 This highway once defined Wyoming, but today it is mired in the shadow of the Interstates: Interstate 90 from the Montana State Line to Buffalo and Interstate 25 from Buffalo south to Raton, New Mexico.

 Nationally, Interstate 90 is the longest Interstate highway by mileage, and it has become longer.
 Separate projects resulted in Interstate 90 gaining ground at both of its ends.
 Interstate 90 was extended in the late 1980s to connect to Interstate 5 in Seattle, and the Big Dig project in Boston resulted in Interstate 90 (Massachusetts Turnpike) extending to the entrance of Logan International Airport (to end at Massachusetts 1A) via a series of tubes under Boston Harbor.
 This extension was completed in 2003.